18 Places to Visit Near Amsterdam by Train

 in Brussels

-The Eurostar will take you into Brussels Midi, hop on a train to Brussels Centraal (3 min train ride) to be close to the Historical Center and the various museums (Comic Strip Museum & Magritte Museum).
-For a bar with a view head to the top floor of the Musical Instrument Museum (MIM), vintage shopping is done in Rue Haute and traditional Belgian Cuisine can be sampled at Aux Armes de Bruxelles.
+The Eurostar will take you to Brussels Midi, hop on a train to Brussels Centraal (3 min train ride) to be close to the Historical Center and the various museums (Comic Strip Museum & Magritte Museum).
+For a bar with a view, head to the top floor of the Musical Instrument Museum (MIM), vintage shopping is done in Rue Haute, and traditional Belgian Cuisine can be sampled at Aux Armes de Bruxelles.

 Where to Stay in Amsterdam